NameMCPlus/NameMCplus/README.md

 # Features

 - [NEW!]
 Fixes NameMC's new search page.
+(Old Layout)
 - Checks if the name is blocked.
+(Blocked Names)
 - Shows account type.
-(Legacy, Mojang, Microsoft, Migrated Microsoft, etc)
+(Legacy, Mojang, Microsoft, Migrated Microsoft, etc) (Account Types)
 - Displays Creations dates.
 (Creation dates are inaccurate for a lot of accounts due to a breaking change on Mojang's end.
 We are currently fetching dates from Ashcon's API.
-Please yell at Mojang (WEB-3367) in order for accurate creation dates to return)
+Please yell at Mojang (WEB-3367) in order for accurate creation dates to return) (Created At)
 - Hide BLC Option.
-(Hides the BLC Stats and the Install with BLC button)
+(Hides the BLC Stats and the Install with BLC button) (Hide BLC)
 - Removes most ads.
 (If you don't want any ads at all try using [uBlock Origin](https://ublockorigin.com))

 Planned: